Ruban-HS/PullRequestTemplate/pull_request_template.md

 ## Solution
 > How are you solving it?
 Keep it simple.

+- [ ] Tests for the changes have been added (for bug fixes / features)
+- [ ] Docs have been added / updated (for bug fixes / features)

 ## How to test this PR
 	Provide steps to test the PR
 	Endpoint URLs